PAhelper/PhoenixAdult.bundle/docs/manualsearch.md

 - `Site` - Either the shorthand abbreviation, or full site name.
 - `Date` - Follows immediately after site name, in the format of either `YYYY-MM-DD` or `YY-MM-DD` ([more on how this can be used](./manualsearch.md#search-types-and-their-capabilities))
 - `Actor(s)`
-- `Scene Name` - The title/name of the scene.
+- `Title` - The title/name of the scene.
-- `Scene ID` - A numeric value found in the URL of a scene. ([more on how this can be used](./manualsearch.md#search-types-and-their-capabilities))
+- `SceneID` - A numeric value found in the URL of a scene. ([more on how this can be used](./manualsearch.md#search-types-and-their-capabilities))
 - `Direct URL` - A string of characters at the end of a URL

 # Search types and their capabilities